ChrisLGardner/AzurePipelinesDeploymentGroups/Extension/readme.md

 * Password: Password of the local admin account.
 * Protocol: Protocol to use for connecting with the machines.
 Defaults to HTTP.
 * Test Certificate: Indicates whether the certificate on the HTTPS endpoint is a test certificate, such as self signed.
+* Run As Username: Specify a user to run the deployment agent as on the remote machine, if required
+* Run As Password: Specify password for the user account running the agent.